Ebazhanov/linkedin-skill-assessments-quizzes/wordpress/wordpress-quiz.md

 - [ ] the software is free to use
 - [ ] the software is free to modify

 #### Q54.
-Review of the HTML on line1.
+Review the HTML on line 1.
 The goal of the PHP on line 2 is to extract the field value and assign it to a variable prior to inserting into the database.
 What is wrong with this PHP code?

 ```
 <input type="text" id="title" name="title" />